- chapter 1 Elements of our hybrid existence

 - Lighthouse of Alexandria (later lists)

 This list was compiled by the Greeks as a sort of Lonely Planet Guide, so it is not surprising that all are in or near to Greece.
 More recent lists include wonders from other parts of the world.
-Only one of the wonders exists today, the Great Pyramid of Giza, which was also the oldest at around 2500 BC
+Only one of the wonders exists today, the Great Pyramid of Giza, which was also the oldest at around 2500 BC.

 |Pyramids at Giza||The Ishtar Gate|

 In later chapters we will see that humans are not the only tool-makers, but we are certainly the most prolific and sophisticated.
-The earliest tools were axes and spears to hunt, fish and prepare food and bone needles to fashion clothes.
-In fact textile production has always been one of the most technically sophisticated activities; from early handlooms to the Spinning Jenny, which was the catalyst for the industrial revolution.
+The earliest tools were axes and spears to hunt, fish and prepare food, and bone needles to fashion clothes.
+In fact textile production has always been one of the most technically sophisticated activities, from early handlooms to the Spinning Jenny, which was the catalyst for the Industrial Revolution.

-Revisited: How many computers in your home?
+Box 1.3 Revisited: How many computers in your home?

-Well our counts were:
+Well, our counts were:

 |Jo||21||(and she lives on a boat!)|

 The late 1970s and early 1980s saw the emergence of a recognisable discipline of Human–Computer Interaction, Shackel again being critical in establishing the international community.
-This expansion was largely driven by the emergence of the personal computer and in particular the Apple Macintosh, still seen as a design icon as well as an enabling technology.
-The visionary element was still there, especially in the work of Xerox PARC Laboratory that pioneered many of the interaction techniques that found their way into the ‘Mac’.The first Macintosh — Andy Hertzfeld.
+This expansion was largely driven by the emergence of the Douglas Engelbart’s personal computer and in particular the Apple Macintosh, still seen as a design icon as well as an enabling technology.
+The visionary element was still there, especially in the work of Xerox PARC Laboratory, which pioneered many of the interaction techniques that found their way into the ‘Mac’.The first Macintosh — Andy Hertzfeld.
 More Like A Porsche.
 Folklore.org.
 March 1981 (accessed July 2009) http://folklore.org/StoryView.py?project=Macintosh&story=More_Like_A_Porsche.txt

-What’s in a name.
+Box 1.4 What’s in a name.

-According to Bayley and Conran, the term ‘Industrial design’ first appeared in 1919 in America, introduced as a method by which products could compete essentially through ‘styling’ when their prices were ‘stabilised’ during the Great Depression.
-The profession quickly expanded its role to embody product function as well (e.g. Dreyfuss’s home phone in 1937).
+According to Bayley and Conran, the term ‘industrial design’ first appeared in 1919 in America, introduced as a method by which products could compete essentially through ‘styling’ when their prices were ‘stabilised’ during the Great Depression.
+The profession quickly expanded its role to embody product function as well (e.g. Dreyfuss’s home phone in 1937, Figure 1.5).
 The International Council of Societies of Industrial Design (ICSID) no longer attempt to define industrial design – a term somewhat interchangeable with product design.
-However, in 1963 they defined it as “a creative activity whose aims are to determine the formal qualities of objects produced by industry.
+However, in 1963 they did define it, as “a creative activity whose aims are to determine the formal qualities of objects produced by industry.
 These formal qualities are not only the external features but are principally those structural and functional relationships which convert a system to a coherent unity both from the point of view of the producer and the user.
 Industrial design extends to embrace all the aspects of human environment, which are conditioned by industrial production.”
-(ICSID 2009).
+[WD17].